-Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursua ant to Section 12(g) of the Act: Title of each class Common Stock, par value \$0.01 Name on each Exchange on which registered NASDAQ National Market Indicate by check mark whether the registrant (1) has filed all rep Exchange Act of 1934 during the preceding 12 months (or for suc and (2) has been subject to such filing requirements for the past 9 ch shorter period that the registrant was required to file such reports),
+Securities registered pursuant to Section 12(b) of the Act: None

+Securities registered pursuant to Section 12(g) of the Act:

+Title of each class Common Stock, par value \$0.01 Name on each Exchange on which registered NASDAQ National Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. X

 Indicate by check mark whether the registrant is an accelerated filer (as defined in Exchange Act Rule 12b-2).
-Yes No X
+Yes X No

-The aggregate market value of voting stock held by non-affiliates of the registrant, computed by reference to the closing price of such stock on the NASDAQ National Market as of September 30, 2003 was \$66,203,035.
+The aggregate market value of voting stock held by non-affiliates of the registrant, computed by reference to the closing price of such stock on the NASDAQ National Market as of September 30, 2004 was \$118,731,222.